 Look for someone who works well with others, is team-oriented, and is willing to adapt and adjust to existing best practices and protocol.
 One way to determine these elements?
 Include such questions in your conversations with the reference list.

 If you’re ready to take the next step toward a stronger and more successful SEO strategy, I’d love to help.
-I’m an SEO expert and digital marketing strategist and I help small and mid-size businesses generate more leads and sales and grow revenue online.
+I’m an SEO expert and B2B marketing consultant who helps small and mid-size businesses generate more leads and sales and grow revenue online.
 I offer expert advice on marketing your company the right way through performance-based digital marketing, web design, social media, search engine marketing and many other online practices.